 • Social Inclusion, Mental Health & Wellbeing: Playschemes immediately end a child’s isolation by providing a safe and nurturing space for social and personal development.
 The joy of collective play is proven to have a powerful effect on children’s mental health and wellbeing.

 • Rights of Disabled Children: Play is a Right by UN Convention.
-Playschemes ensure disabled children access their fundamental rights: life, education, healthcare, food, safety and play.
-Our Play Teams become powerful advocates for disabled children in their communities and beyond.
-Playschemes also transform negative attitudes by providing an opportunity for members of the community to gain positive experiences of disabled children.
+Playschemes also ensure that disabled children access their fundamental rights: life, education, healthcare, food, safety and play.
+Our Play Teams become powerful advocates for disabled children within their communities and beyond.
+Furthermore, playschemes transform negative attitudes by providing an opportunity for members of the community to gain positive experiences with their disabled children.

 • Education: Disabled children learn through play and playschemes are often the most appropriate developmental and educational experience available.
 Playschemes prove a stimulating, fun and educational environment assisting the development of language & communication, physical co-ordination and social skills.